rucdatascience/GPU4GST-sigmod-fullEXP/README.md

 ```
 The above instructions switch to the corresponding directory of the algorithm and compile the code into an executable file.
 ```
-./bin/cpudgst 2 ../../../ data/ Twitch 3 4 0 10
+./bin/D-TrimCDP-WB 2 ../../../data/ Musae 3 4 0 299
 ```
 This instruction executes the executable file, specifying the query size, the dataset to be used and its location, the upper bound of the diameter constraint, and the start and end indices of the queries to be executed.
 ## GST_code
-All code is located in the 'Code' folder.
-There are six subfolders, each corresponding to the code of one of the six experiments in section 5.1 of the paper.
+All code is located in the 'code' folder.
+There are six subfolders, each corresponding to the code of one of the six experiments in section 8.1 of the paper.
 - PrunedDP++.
 This is the PrunedDP++ version code of GST without diameter constraints.
 - TrimCDP.
 This is the TrimCDP version code without diameter constraint for GST.
 - TrimCDP-WB.
 This is the TrimCDP-WB version code without diameter constraint for GST.